 [Definition of "Eligible infrastructure replacement'' of subsection (a) as amended by 2022, 179, Sec.
 58 effective August 11, 2022.
 For text effective until August 11, 2022, see above.]

-"Eligible infrastructure replacement'', a replacement or an improvement of existing infrastructure of a gas company that: (i) is made on or after January 1, 2015; (ii) is designed to improve public safety or infrastructure reliability; (iii) does not increase the revenue of a gas company by connecting an improvement for a principal purpose of serving new customers; (iv) reduces, or has the potential to reduce, lost and unaccounted for natural gas through a reduction in natural gas system leaks; (v) is not included in the current rate base of the gas company as determined in the gas company's most recent rate proceeding; (vi) may include use of advanced leak repair technology approved by the department to repair an existing leak-prone gas pipe to extend the useful life of the such gas pipe by no less than 10 years; and (vii) may include replacing gas infrastructure with utility-scale non-emitting renewable thermal energy infrastructure.
+"Eligible infrastructure replacement'', a replacement or an improvement of existing infrastructure of a gas company that: (i) is made on or after January 1, 2015; (ii) is designed to improve public safety or infrastructure reliability; (iii) does not increase the revenue of a gas company by connecting an improvement for a principal purpose of serving new customers; (iv) reduces, or has the potential to reduce, lost and unaccounted for natural gas through a reduction in natural gas system leaks; (v) is not included in the current rate base of the gas company as determined in the gas company's most recent rate proceeding; (vi) may include use of advanced leak repair technology approved by the department to repair an existing leak-prone gas pipe to extend the useful life of the such gas pipe by no less than 10 years; (vii) shall include replacing gas infrastructure with non-emitting renewable thermal energy infrastructure where any replacements are required, in any given local gas nodal service area, and (viii) excluding a) any natural gas infrastructure that is evaluated and determined to be more cost effective to replace the natural gas infrastructure with non-emitting renewable thermal energy infrastructure than it would be to replace with natural gas infrastructure, accounting for a useful life no longer than 10 years, and b) any natural gas infrastructure where natural gas usage has declined by more than 10 percent in the previous 5 years.

 "Plan'', a targeted infrastructure replacement program construction plan that a gas company files pursuant to subsection (b).